HenryLange/fantasy-nhl-optimizer/index.md

 [View the current version of the fantasy optimizer here!](https://henrylange.shinyapps.io/fantasy_nhl_optimizer/)

-(If site it sleeping when entered, it will take around 15 seconds to load)
+(If site it sleeping when entered, it can take up to 15 seconds to load)